-At one point or another, we all burn out.
+At one point or another, we all burn out or start feeling drained.
 It wouldn’t be wrong to think that plopping yourself down on the couch for a few days would leave you feeling recharged.
-You may not know this, but physical fatigue can have more to do with mental exhaustion than the exercise you’re getting that day.
+You may not know this, but physical fatigue can have more to do with feeling mentally exhausted than the exercise you’re getting that day.

 1. Change up Your Routine

 It really can be hard to not fall into a routine.
-Every day you’re doing the same thing over and over, but breaking up that routine can be a really good way to kick that mental exhaustion.
+Every day you’re doing the same thing over and over, but breaking up that routine can be a really good way to stop feeling mentally exhausted.
 Make a point to challenge yourself to do something totally new once a week.

-I mean, if you’re feeling really enthusiastic, try doing something new once a day.
-It can be something really simple.
-Instead of taking your usual way to work, take a different one that may be more scenic.
+If you’re feeling really enthusiastic, try doing something new once a day.
+It can be something simple.
+For example, instead of taking your usual way to work, take a different one that may be more scenic.

-Think about activities that you enjoy that really feed your soul and start doing them.
+Think about activities that make you feel good and feed your soul, and start doing them.
 When your mind is opened to new ways of thinking and perceiving, you tend to be much happier overall.

 2. Keep a Journal

 Keeping a journal is a great way to relieve stress and get it all out on paper.
-It can be really helpful down the road because it gives you the opportunity to look back and reflect on the progress you’ve made in your life, even when you were feeling mentally exhausted.
+It can be helpful down the road because it gives you the opportunity to look back and reflect on the progress you’ve made in your life, even when you were feeling mentally exhausted.

-Write down what comes to mind, you’ll feel such a release when you’ve finished.
+Write down what comes to mind, and you’ll feel such a release when you’ve finished.
 Make it a priority to write in your journal a few times a week.
-Eventually, you’ll find writing to be an outlet for recharging your brain.
+Eventually, you’ll find writing to be an outlet for recharging your brain and avoiding feeling drained.

 Here’re some tips for you to kickstart journaling: Writing Journal for a Better and More Productive Self (The How-To Guide)